transloadit/monolib/README.md

 - Easiest is to duplicate `./package-template` to a directory in `./packages/<name>` and replace any `replace-me` or `replaceMe` occurrence
 - Write your function & test
+- Add an example to the table in this README.md
 - Commit
 - Run `npm run pub` to publish (that's just an alias to [`lerna publish`](https://lerna.js.org/#command-publish))